Where to buy Virginia natives

 Maintenance schedule: We recommend you give your customers a written management plan.
 Please see the sample schedule at the bottom of the maintenance page for details.

 Management of naturalized landscapes - starts at 4:43.

 A note about cultivars

 Cultivar names are included in our lists for professionals not as a recommendation but to make it easier to recognize plant names.
 The organizers of the Plant NOVA Natives campaign recognize that cultivars are what make possible the large scale propagation of many plants.
 Our hope is that by incorporating enough locally native plants into your offerings, you as professionals in the industry will demonstrate their aesthetic and practical value, popularizing the home habitat movement and reversing the decline of birds, bees, and butterflies in Northern Virginia.

 In time, as residents gain a better understanding of the role their yards play in saving the environment, they are likely to find more room on their properties for the straight species, thus maximizing the ecological benefits.

 For your information, cultivars that differ from the straight species primarily because of their size will probably support wildlife just as well.
 Cultivars that differ in other ways may or may not be as useful to wildlife.
 Mount Cuba has measured how well some cultivars attract pollinators for a few species.
 For example, the ‘Jeana’ species of Phlox paniculata performed very well in the pollinator category and was also the most resistant to downy mildew.
 But it is known that altering the shape and color of flowers may prevent their co-dependent native bees from being able to access the nectar and pollen.
-What has not been tested for most species is how much changes in leaf color (and thus their chemistry) may affect a plant’s ability to serve as a larval host plant for butterflies or to feed the numerous other insect orders that depend on them.
+Changing the leaf color (and thus their chemistry) to red or purple may affects a plant’s ability to serve as a larval host plant for butterflies or to feed the numerous other insect orders that depend on them.
 Variegation of leaf color does not seem to cause problems.